Put everything together: a complete workflow¶

 Here’s the outline of a typical research workflow:

 - Launch EC2 instances from pre-configured AMI.
 Consider spot instances for big computing.
 Consider AWSCLI to simply the above process to one shell command

 - Pull necessary input data from S3 to EC2.
 Put commonly used

 - Run simulations with tmux.
 Log out and go to sleep if the model runs for a long time.
 Re-login at anytime to check progress.

 - Use Python/Jupyter to analyze output data.

-- After simulation and data analysis tasks are done, upload output data and customized model configuration (mostly run directories) to S3.
+- When the EC2 instance is not needed anymore, transfer output data and customized model configuration (mostly run directories) to S3.
 Or download them to local machines if necessary (Recall that egress charge is $90/TB; for several GBs the cost is negligible).

 - Once important data safely live on S3 or on your local machine, shut down EC2 instances to stop paying for CPU charges.

 - Go to write papers, attend meetings, do anything other than computing.
 During this time, no machines are running on the cloud, and the only cost is data storage on S3 ($23/TB/month).